sugatmahanti/CoreBond/readme.md

 This projects deals with 2 coding challenges relating to benchmarking corporate bond yields.

-* Created this project in new .NET Core framework using C# using just new Visual Studio Code editor on a Mac.
+* Created this project in new .NET Core framework using C# using just new Visual Studio Code editor.
 * Created unit tests for this project which tests different functions from the project.
 * Used ServiceStack library for CSV import as it is one of high performance libraries and is free to use.
 * Documented the code to the best of my ability.
 Though if I had more time, I would like to extract xml comments